gisslab/teams-network-technologies/README.md

 # teams-network-technologies
-The simulations used in the thesis "contracting in teams with network technologies" can be found here.
+The simulations and code that generate the graphs used in the thesis "Contracting in Teams with Network Technologies" are here.

-The model and the simulations are programmed in Julia.
+The code is written in Julia.